-Most of the scientific studies of the Paleolithic diet have been of the entire diet, and have been small studies.
+Most of the scientific studies of the Paleolithic diet are studies of the entire diet.
+And most are small studies.
 It is difficult to determine what aspects are favorable to health and what aspects are unfavorable, except by using multiple modern scientific methods.

-The theory of the Paleolithic diet was originally made popular academically by Eaton and Konner.
+An article by Eaton and Konner originally made the theory of the Paleolithic diet popular academically.
 As they restated in 2010 (3), “We said at the outset that such evidence could only suggest testable hypotheses and that recommendations must ultimately rest on more conventional epidemiological, clinical, and laboratory studies.”

-It was not presented as an established optimal diet.
+They did not not present it as an established optimal diet.
 It would have been almost impossible to be, since prehistoric man's diet was not uniform.
 It varied greatly with his location.

-Of course almost any diet would show some superiority to the modern Western, especially American, diet.
-The changes to the American diet in the last 50 to 100 years have been enormous.
+Of course, almost any diet would show some superiority to the modern Western, especially American, diet.
+The American diet has changed enormously in the last 50 to 100 years.
 The amount of processing and alteration of food has exploded.

-The ability of the body to change how it handles the elements that are basic to all cellular processes would be very resistant to change.
+The ability of the body to change how it handles the elements that are basic to all cellular processes is very resistant to change.
 Potassium ions and hydrogen ions are involved in all cellular processes.
 They are fundamentally involved in processes common to all life, not just human life.

 Potassium In Early Human Diet

-Early humans had an abundance of food loaded with potassium and little sodium.
+Early humans ate an abundance of food loaded with potassium and little sodium.
 Their body was well adapted to getting lots of potassium and little sodium.
-Our modern diet is loaded with sodium and is lacking in potassium.
-And this is a change that has occurred in the past hundred years or so.
+But our modern diet overflows with sodium and lacks potassium.
+And this is a change that has occurred only in the past hundred years or so.